Skip to content

 Country-specific networks.
 JTB and HIS in Japan.
 Cox & Kings in India.
 The major Gulf luxury agencies.
 Each represents a country-specific channel that needs separate engagement.

-The travel trade channel requires sales effort.
-Hotels and luxury venues with dedicated sales managers covering trade relationships outperform those that treat trade as a marketing afterthought.
+The travel trade channel takes sales effort.
+Hotels and luxury venues with dedicated sales managers for trade relationships outperform those that treat trade as a marketing afterthought.

 Multilingual digital presence

 The website is the foundation of international marketing.
-Multilingual support is essential at the luxury level.
+At the luxury level, multilingual support is essential.

 The languages that matter for London luxury hospitality, ranked by typical importance: